 So what do you do to hang on to your memories?

 Your first step is to start cataloguing your images.
 It doesn’t matter where the image is created or on what device, if the image is worth keeping, it’s worth going into a catalogue.
 Products like Adobe Lightroom make this very easy!
 Simply plug your USB drives and/or memory sticks into your Kwilt device at home and save, access and share your photos, videos and other digital files from anywhere.
 Expand storage as you need by plugging in additional USB drives.

 Once you have your catalogue and your image library, you back it up, either locally or on the cloud. – Disks die and fires happen to good folks so be sure to have a backup. .
 Protect your memories.

 Makeake prints!
 A print, in an album, or on the wall in a frame lasts and lasts.
 An image, left alone on a hard disk, dies a slow and painful death never to be seen again.
 I know that I am anthropomorphizing an inanimate collection of bits, but again, the data supports the argument.
 Even if you don’t have the time or interest in making quality prints at home, you can get prints made through an online photofinishing service such Henry’s Photo Printing or on one of the kiosks at Henry’s locations.

-I didn’t write the last paragraph to get you to spend money at Henry’s.
-I wrote it because having been a photographer myself for over forty years and having studied both photographic and human history, I see what is being lost every day and it is immensely saddening.
+I wrote the last paragraph because having been a photographer myself for over forty years and having studied both photographic and human history, I see what is being lost every day and it is immensely saddening.
 No matter your age, preserve your memories, so you’ll have them when you need them.